By Jake Buvala – Last updated February 25, 2025

 Sound about right?

-I received a steady stream of “Puppy Help” emails – more than I could keep up with – from people pouring out their hearts.
+I received a steady stream of emails -more than I could keep up with- from people pouring out their hearts.

 And everyone thinks they’re alone.

-To show you just how not-alone you are, today I’d like to share some of the most common statements from the Puppy Help emails.
+To show you just how not-alone you are, here are some of the most common statements we’ve heard from struggling puppy parents:

 “I’ve had my dog three days and I can’t take it anymore.”

-A full half of all Puppy Help emails are from people who’ve had their dog for three days.
+Roughly half of the messages we receive are from people who’ve had their dog for three days.
 I don’t know what it is about the 72-hour mark, but it’s when a lot of people hit their breaking point.
-Or at least it’s when they hit up Google for the answers and find my article.
+Or at least it’s when they hit up Google for the answers and find us.

 The first few days can seem impossibly difficult.
 But it does get easier.
 You’re in the belly of the whale!
 This isn’t the time to give up.
 It’s the time to knuckle down and push through.